zkhatami88/JOSSSubmission/paper.md

 # Acknowledgments

 We would like to acknowledge the National Science Foundation (NSF), the U.S.
-Department of Energy (DoE), the Defense Technical Information Center (DTIC), DARPA, the Center for Computation and Technology (CCT) at Louisiana State University (LSU), the Swiss National Supercomputing Centre (CSCS), the Department of Computer Science 3 - Computer Architecture at the University of Erlangen Nuremberg who fund and support our work, and the Heterogeneous System Architecture (HSA) Foundation.
+Department of Energy (DoE), the Defense Technical Information Center (DTIC), the Defense Advanced Research Projects Agency (DARPA), the Center for Computation and Technology (CCT) at Louisiana State University (LSU), the Swiss National Supercomputing Centre (CSCS), the Department of Computer Science 3 - Computer Architecture at the University of Erlangen Nuremberg who fund and support our work, and the Heterogeneous System Architecture (HSA) Foundation.

 We would also like to thank the following organizations for granting us allocations of their compute resources: LSU HPC, Louisiana Optical Network